TrueBlocks/trueblocks-docs/content/docs/chifra/chainstate.md

 toc: true
 ---
 ## intro

-We separate out these few commands into a section called Chain State to distinguish it from blockchain data such as blocks and transactions.
-Chain state is what changes when blocks and transactions are processed.
-If you're running a non-archive node, you can query things such as balance and the byte code for smart contracts.
-If you have an archive node (such as TurboGeth), you can query historical state which comes in very handily when doing reconciliations.
+The two tools in this group deal with the Ethereum Chain State which may be distinquished from Ethereum Chain Data such as blocks, transactions, or traces.

+There are two tools, `chifra state` and `chifra tokens`.
+The first allows you to query account balances, the byte code of a smart contract (if available), the nonce and other information about any address.
+The second tool, `chifra tokens`, deals with token balances and ERC20 tokens information (and soon ERC721 tokens).

+The amount of information you can retrieve from the node depends on what type of node you're running (`--tracing`, `archive`, `--tracing archive` or `full node`).
+Archive nodes and tracing allow you to query historical data and balances.
+Non-archive nodes work, but are much less informative.
 ## chifra state

-Retrieve the balance (in wei) of an address (or list of addresses) at a given block(s).
-You may specify multiple addresses and/or multiple blocks, but you must specify at least one address.
+Use this tool to retrieve the balance of an address (or list of addresses) at the given block (or blocks).
+Specify multiple addresses and/or multiple blocks if you wish, but you must specify at least one address.
+If no block is specified, the latest block is reported.

-This simple program may be used to query an Ethereum address to determine if it is a `smart contract` or simply a regular `external account`.
-It may also be used to retrieve the byte-code from an address (if present).
-Finally, it may be used to compare the byte code found at two addresses to determine if they hold identical code.
-You may specify multiple addresses on a line.
+You may also query to see if an address is a smart contract as well as retrieve a contract's byte code.

 ### usage